Weak localization of light in hot atomic vapors: Role of the quantum level structure and polarization

 \subsection{Single scattering}

-Before applying the above results to a concrete case, let us say a word on the role of light scattering by a single atom.
-As single scattering processes do not have a time-reversed counterpart, they usually decrease the CBS contrast.
+Before applying the above results to a concrete case, let us say a word about the role of light scattering by a single atom.
+As single-scattering processes do not have a time-reversed counterpart, they usually decrease the CBS contrast.
 To avoid this, a strategy consists in choosing a polarization configuration where single scattering vanishes due to the selection rules of the atomic transition.
-In the regime (\ref{large_delta_cond}) of large detuning, the single scattering signal is not affected by thermal motion even in a hot vapor, and is given by
+In the regime (\ref{large_delta_cond}) of large detuning, the single-scattering contribution is not affected by thermal motion even in a hot vapor, and is given by

 where the atom on which light is scattered is located at point $\br$ and is characterized by the $t$-matrix $\boldsymbol{t}$.
 The internal average over the polarization term is given by \cite{Mueller01}